NeffCodes/portfolio/src/pages/projects/Index_Journal.md

 ## Process

-I was tasked with researching other popular news sits at the time, and coming up with the overall layout and design for how the new site would be.
-I worked with the news and advertisment department heads on their requirements, and presenting a couple of different options on how the site could look / flow.
+I was tasked with researching other popular news sites at the time and then coming up with the overall layout and design for how the new site would be.
+I worked with the news and advertisement department heads on their requirements and presented a couple of different options on how the site could look / flow.
 Once a final decision was made, I provided the design to the designers at the new CMS, working with them to achieve the look that was chosen.

 ## Afterwards

 After the new site launched, I was tasked with updating different sections of the site, to fit whatever the needs were or to address any issues that arose.
-The site went on to win 3rd place in SC Associated Press's Overall Website Layout three years in a row.
+The site went on to win 3rd place in SC Associated Press' Overall Website Layout three years in a row.

 You can view an [archive of the website here.](https://web.archive.org/web/20141101114409/http://www.indexjournal.com/)